teravoz/react-webrtc-adapter/README.md

 this.props.teravoz.unregister();
 ```

-The `unregister()` method must be used when a user/peer need to be logged out.
+The `unregister()` method must be used when a user/peer needs to be logout.

 ## `dial`
 ```javascript
 this.props.teravoz.dial({ numberTo: '011987654321', error: console.error });
 ```

 The `dial()` method must be used to start a call.
-It requires a Javascript object with the following properties:
+It requires a Javascript Object with the following properties:
 * **numberTo** *(string)* - the number who will be called
 * **error** *(function)* - a callback function to handle a call error